 I’m a worthless piece of sh!t.

-I hate being in this f!@#ing body and remembering being raped as a child.
+I hate being in this f!@#ing body and facing these repressed memories.

 I hate myself.
 I hate who I am.
 I should just die.

 I don’t know how to be happy, normal or how to just get over things or let them go.

 I don’t know how I’m going to fix this HUGE MESS.

 I can’t be normal and that’s painful.